godbout/wp_weekposts_widget/README.md

 # Options

 There's no much options in the plugin.
-You can just choose "This week" or "Last week".
+You can just choose "This week" or "Last week", and to show or not the date in front of the post title.
 Because this is exactly what I need, and it's my first widget, and building the widget was not my primary goal, so I didn't bother allowing other options.

+# Possible improvements

-Now thinking about it's probably better to replace the 2 dropdown options for an input so that it's possible to go as many weeks back as needed.
-Maybe I'll change that one day, but feel free to fork and make the change if you wish.
+* Instead of 2 dropdown for this week and last week, replace by an input so that it's possible to go as many weeks back as needed.
+* Make the date format optionable.
+For now it's the name of the day (e.g. Monday) or Today, or Yesterday.

+Maybe I'll change that one day, but feel free tofork and make the changes if you wish.
 I can pull merge.